Ramen Noodle Soup To Go (Easy)

 Ramen Noodle Soup To Go

 Ramen noodle soup you can take to work?
 Yes please!
+Here’s a quick and easy recipe your coworkers will be jealous of!

 - Prep Time: 10 minutes